VAIBHAV13S/CasperSwap/README.md

 - The relayer observes that deposit event and records a swap in the database.
 - The relayer pays the user on the **destination chain**.

-Important: at the moment, payouts are performed by the relayer directly and the Casper-side LockVault contract does not hold and release escrowed funds (details below).
+Important: the Casper-side `LockVault` is an escrow contract for CSPR deposits and supports relayer-gated release and user refunds after a timeout.

 ### Components and responsibilities